 But of course, you’ll need to eat while you enjoy the region!

-Whether it’s during a normal visit, the International film festival or the Valley Balloon and Wine Festival, or whilst on tour on the championship golf courses, you can dine in style.
-Pick one of the many restaurants that nestle the countryside.
+Whether it’s during a normal visit, the International Film Festival, or the Temecula Valley Balloon and Wine Festival (typically held in late spring), or whilst on tour on the championship golf courses, you can dine in style.
+Pick one of the many restaurants that nestle in the countryside.

 Would you like to find out more about the venues that offer excellent cuisine?
 Read on for news of the best winery restaurants, Mexican restaurants, seafood restaurants and more.